gondiam/gondiam/README.md

-- 👋 Hi, I’m Gonzalo D.
+- 👋 Hi, I’m gondiam
 - 👀 I’m interested in Statistics, Machine Learning, Deep Learning
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on ML projects and in tranding bots in cryptocurrencies